oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    export WORKDIR=$(pwd)
    ```

 5. Deploy the operator and set up the operator to manage the namespace, `sample-domain1-ns`.
 Optionally, deploy a Traefik load balancer that manages the same namespace.
-For example, follow the same steps as the [Quick Start](https://oracle.github.io/weblogic-kubernetes-operator/quickstart/), up through the [Prepare for a domain](({{< relref "/quickstart/prepare.md" >}})) step.
+For example, follow the same steps as the [Quick Start](https://oracle.github.io/weblogic-kubernetes-operator/quickstart/), up through the [Prepare for a domain]({{< relref "/quickstart/prepare.md" >}}) step.

    Note that:
    - Deploying the Traefik load balancer is optional, but is a prerequisite for testing the web application that's deployed to WebLogic as part of this sample.
    - You can skip the Quick Start steps for obtaining a WebLogic image because you will be creating your own Docker image.

-6. Choose the type of domain you're going to create: `WLS`, `JRF`, or `RestrictedJRF`, and set the environment variable `WDT_DOMAIN_TYPE` accordingly.
+6. Choose the type of domain you're going to create: `WLS`, `JRF`, or `RestrictedJRF`, and set the environment variable, `WDT_DOMAIN_TYPE`, accordingly.
 The default is `WLS`.

    ```
    export WDT_DOMAIN_TYPE=<one of WLS, JRF, or RestrictedJRF>
    ```

-7. Setup access to a base image for this sample that will be used as the base image for creating the final image.
+7. Set up access to a base image for this sample that will be used as the base image for creating the final image.
 Do one of the following:

-   - __Option 1 of 2, download an existing WebLogic image.__
+   - __Option 1, download an existing WebLogic image.__

      Set up access to this sample's base WebLogic image at the [Oracle Container Registry](http://container-registry.oracle.com):